a11y-tools/addons/README.md

   stores its data in the `contentInfo` variable.
-* The function `updateContent` in `panel.js` calls the content script, and waits until the Promise it receives acknowledges that the script has executed before it accesses the data sent to the background script.
+* The function `updateContent` in `panel.js` calls the content script, and waits until the Promise it receives acknowledges that the script has executed before it accesses the data stored in the background script's `contentInfo` variable.
 * The event listeners for tabs.onUpdated and tabs.onActivated are removed when the sidebar is closed.
 * The tabs.onUpdated event listener now has a filter that specifies that only